 Aliza Levy-Erber

 Aliza Levy-Erber is a Rabbinic Pastor, Podiatric physician, College Professor, and Hebrew teacher.
-She is also a Playwright whose play, Holocaust Syndrome, was performed in the tri-state area and after twenty-years was rewritten into a one-woman play.
-Holocaust Syndrome was made into a film and will debut in June or July this year starring Aliza.
+She is also a Playwright whose play, Holocaust Syndrome, was performed in the tri-state area and, after 20 years, was rewritten into a one-woman play.
+Holocaust Syndrome starring Aliza will debut in 2025.
+Together with a colleague, Aliza also facilitates a monthly Infant Survivor Holocaust Group.

 RECENT STORIES ABOUT ALIZA ERBER